MatthewRSouth/MatthewRSouth/README.md

 I'm a self-taught developer and educator based in Osaka, Japan, transitioning into frontend development after spending years building the internal tools that run my school.

-What started as solving everyday problems — automating attendance, tracking student health data, digitizing paperwork — turned into a full suite of web applications and integrations that the school now depends on daily.
+What started as solving everyday problems, such as automating attendance, tracking student health data, digitizing paperwork,turned into a full suite of web applications and integrations that the school now depends on daily.
 That hands-on experience building real systems for real users is what drives me as a developer.

 **What I've shipped:**
 - A bilingual student enrollment app (React, Vite, Google Sheets/Drive API, Vercel)